vatesfr/xen-orchestra/docs/docs/vm-templates.md

 ![Location of the Viridian toggle in XO](./assets/viridian-extensions.png)
     Viridian extensions are now enabled for your VM.
 You can now safely use this VM to create your Windows template.

+#### Enabling Viridian for other non-Windows VM templates

+To enable Viridian enlightenments for other non-Windows VM templates, you need to:

+1. **Enable Viridian**.
+To do this, run `xe vm-param-set uuid=<vm uuid> platform:viridian=true` in your VM.
+2. **Enable the extra Viridian parameters** necessary for your template to run optimally with Windows.
+To do this, run the same `xe` command in your VM, but change the arguments with the following:

+    ```
+    "device_id": "0002", // ID used by XCP-ng to detect Windows VMs
+    "viridian": "true",
+    "viridian_time_ref_count": "true",
+    "viridian_reference_tsc": "true",
+    "viridian_apic_assist": "true",
+    "viridian_crash_ctl": "true",
+    "viridian_stimer": "true"
+    ```

 ## Cloud-init and Cloudbase-init